 Wurtz Cabin is located just south of the Canadian border, on the North Fork Road near the North Fork of the Flathead River.
 It is listed on the National Historic Register, offering guests a glimpse into the past.
 It provides access to a variety of recreational activities, including hiking, boating, fishing and viewing wildlife.

 The cabin can accommodate up to 12 people and is fully accessible.
 It can be accessed by vehicle, however the North Fork Road is gravel and only intermittently plowed in the winter.
 Four-wheel drive and chains are recommended for passage during winter months.
 Guests are responsible for their own travel arrangements and safety, and must bring several of their own amenities.
+The majority of the road from Columbia Falls to Wurtz Cabin is gravel, so be prepared for dust during your drive and at the cabin.

 The two-story, rustic log cabin has a covered front porch and flat, grassy lawn.
 Amenities include a propane cook stove, propane lights, a propane heate, a wood stove and an outdoor vault toilet.
 Two double beds and eight single beds are provided.
 The kitchen is equipped with a table and chairs, as well as basic cooking and eating utensils.